 Annuitization Phase

-This begins when the insurance company starts making regular income payments to you based on the details of your annuity contract.
-Annuity income payments can be made monthly, quarterly, semi-annually, or annually.
+This phase begins when the insurance company starts making regular income payments to you (monthly, quarterly, semi-annually, or annually) based on the details in your contract.
+Lifetime annuity payments continue until death, even if this extends past life expectancy.

 There are six typical sources that individuals draw from when purchasing an annuity: